James Vaughters: Atlanta Falcons

 On September 3, 2021, Vaughters was signed to the Atlanta Falcons practice squad.
 On September 11, 2021, Vaughters was elevated to the active roster prior to the Falcons’ first game of the 2021 season versus the Philadelphia Eagles.
 He was signed to the active roster on November 2, 2021.
 On May 2, 2022, he was released by the Falcons.

 Pittsburgh Steelers

 On August 15, 2022, Vaughters signed with the Pittsburgh Steelers.
 He was waived on August 30.

-Calgary Stampeders (III)
+Calgary Stampeders (third stint)

-On January 25, 2023 Vaughters signed with the Calgary Stampeders of the Canadian Football League (CFL), with whom he had been a member of one two previous occasions.
+On January 25, 2023, Vaughters signed with the Stampeders, with whom he had been a member two previous occasions.
+However, he played in just six regular season games in 2023 where he recorded 15 defensive tackles, five sacks, and two forced fumbles.
+In 2024, he played in all 18 games where he had 32 defensive tackles, five sacks, and two forced fumbles.
+He was released in the following off-season on January 27, 2025.

+Winnipeg Blue Bombers

+On January 31, 2025, it was announced that Vaughters had signed with the Winnipeg Blue Bombers.